 Individuals can create an alias (nickname) via the Google Account Maintenance channel on the myIIT Training and Support tab.
 The email address is in the format of firstname.lastname@example.org.
 Users may only have one nickname and once set, it may not be changed.
 Nicknames must comply with the Student Code of Conduct and IIT Use of Technology Resources policy.
 Chicago Kent College of Law students do not have the ability to create a nickname.

 - Email Passwords

 Individuals may change their password at any time using the myIIT "My Accounts" tool.
 For reasons of privacy and security, passwords should be complex with a combination of letters and numbers.
 If a password is compromised the account may be temporarily disabled.
-In such situations the user may contact the Office of Technology Services (OTS) Support Desk (312.567.3375) and request that their account be enabled.
+In such situations, the user may contact the Office of Technology Services (OTS) Support Desk (312.567.3375) and request that their account be enabled.
 OTS staff will work with Google Support to enable the account.

 III.
 Continuance of Google Apps Privileges after Separation from the University

-- Employee retirement
+- Employee Student Accounts

 IV.
 Storage and File Limits

 The storage quota is the amount of file storage that a user can keep on the system server.
 File limits relate to the size of individual files.
 Google manages Illinois Tech accounts; therefore storage quotas and file limits are established and maintained by the service provider. https://support.google.com/a/answer/1186436?hl=en

 The Office of Technology Services does not retrieve documents or email sent from or submitted to an Illinois Tech email account.